In 2010, the Utne Reader wrote concerning Texas's influence on national textbooks:

 The initial phase of our Question Evolution!
 Campaign groups efforts in Texas has been completed.
 We are going to share with you some data/information on our outreach.

-1. The Creation Ministries International, which is Creation.com, is directly measured by the web traffic tracking company Quantcast and not merely estimated (the same is true of the creationist Answers in Genesis website).
+1. The Creation Ministries International, which is Creation.com, is directly measured by the web traffic tracking company Quantcast and not merely estimated.

-Here are the respective measures of the web traffic sources of Creation.com and Answers in Genesis broken down by state in the USA:
+Here is a measure of the web traffic of Creation.com in the USA:

 Quantcast reporting of Creation Ministries International's website broken down by states in the USA